The Best Hearing Aids in 2026: We Tested 70 Options to Find the Top Models

 Behind-the-Ear (BTE)

-Most of this style of device sits behind your ear, and a small, clear tube is attached to an earmold, which sits in your ear.
+Most of these devices sit behind your ear, and a small, clear tube is attached to an earmold that sits in your ear.
 This is the style most people think of when they imagine a hearing aid.
-Its large size means it can fit more advanced technology, and this style often houses the most features.
+Its large size allows it to accommodate more advanced technology, and this style often offers the most features.

 Receiver-in-Canal (RIC)